IBM/prompt-declaration-language/docs/tutorial.md

         - read:
           message: "Why not?\n"
   until: ${ eval == 'yes'}
-role: user
 ```

-The first two blocks read math problem examples and include them in the document.
-These will be our few-shot examples.
-The next block is a repetition as indicated by the fields: `repeat` and the accompanying `num_iterations`.
-The field `repeat` can contain any document (string or block or list of strings and blocks), the `num_iterations` indicates how many times to repeat.

-In the body of the `repeat` block, the program first asks granite to generate a question and add it to the document.
-Next we print `Answer: Let's think step by step.\n`.
-The following block is a repeat-until: the text in `repeat` is repeated until the condition in the `until` field becomes true.
-Here the condition states that we stop the iteration when variable `REASON_OR_CALC` contains `<<`.
-That variable is defined in the first block of the repeat-until -- we prompt a granite model and stop at the character `<<`.

-The next block is an if-then-else.
-We check if `REASON_OR_CALC` ends with `<<` and if so we prepare for the python call to perform the arithmetic calculation.
-First, we have the granite model generate an `EXPR` variable, which we then use inside the `code` of the following Python block.

-When we execute this program, we obtain 3 math problems like the ones in the [examples](https://github.com/IBM/prompt-declaration-language//blob/main/examples/arith/).
+The first block prompts the user for a query, and this is contributed to the background context.
+The next
+block is a `repeat-until`, which repeats the contained `text` block until the condition in the `until` becomes
+true.
+The field `repeat` can contain a string, or a block, or a list.
+If it contains a list, then the list is
+interpreted to be a `lastOf` block.
+This means that all the blocks in the list are executed and the result of the body is that of the last block.

+The example also shows the use of an `if-then-else` block.
+The `if` field contains a condition, the `then` field
+can also contain either a string, or a block, or a list (and similarly for `else`).
+If it contains a list,
+the list is interpreted to be a `lastOf` block.
+So again the blocks in the list are executed and the result is that
+of the last block.

+The chatbot keeps looping by making a call to a model, asking the user if the generated text is a good answer,
+and asking `why not?` if the answer (stored in variable `eval`) is `no`.
+The loop ends when `eval` becomes `yes`.

 Notice that the `repeat` and `then` blocks are followed by `text`.
 This is because of the semantics of lists in PDL.
 If we want to aggregate the result by stringifying every element in the list and collating them together (which is the case of top-level programs in general), then we need the keyword `text` to precede a list.
 If this is omitted then the list is treated as a programmatic sequence where all the blocks are executed in sequence but result of the overall list is the result of the {\em last} block in the sequence.
 This behavior can be marked explicitly with a `lastOf` block.

+Another form of iteration in PDL is `repeat` followed by `num_iterations`, which repeats the body `num_iterations` times.

-Similarly, the `read` block has an annotation `as: text`.
-This means that the result of each iteration is stringified and collated to the overall result of the `repeat` block which is of type string in this case.
+The way that the result of each iteration is collated with other iterations can be customized in PDL using
+the `join` feature (see the following section).

 ## For Loops